Rental and Electric Bike Accident Claims

 Table of Contents

-Osbornes Law is experienced in handling complex cycling and e-bike claims, including collisions involving hired vehicles and privately owned electric bikes.
-We’ve helped clients recover compensation for serious injuries and navigate the often-confusing question of liability.
+Osbornes Law is experienced in handling complex e-bike claims, particularly those involving hire-scheme bikes, maintenance failures and disputes over insurance cover.
+We’ve helped clients recover compensation for serious injuries and navigate the often-confusing question of liability between riders, hire companies and local authorities.

 Our expert solicitors can advise you on your rights and help you claim compensation for medical costs, loss of earnings, and other damages.
 We offer a free initial consultation and handle most claims on a no win, no fee basis.